John Legend: 2011–2015: Federal lawsuit and 50-date tour

-2016–present: International recognition and resurgence
+2016–present: Resurgence

 Legend released his new album Darkness and Light, with first single "Love Me Now", on December 2, 2016, with songs featuring Chance the Rapper and Miguel.
 Legend featured on Kygo's song "Happy Birthday" for his debut studio album "Cloud Nine" released in 2016.

 For the 2017 film Beauty and the Beast, Legend and Ariana Grande performed a duet on the title track, a remake of the 1991 original version sung by Celine Dion and Peabo Bryson.
 In April 2017, Crow: The Legend, a short animation film, premiered its prologue at the Tribeca Film Festival.
 Legend was cast in the title role as the character Crow.
 He also served as executive producer for the project and performed the original song "When You Can Fly".
 The film won at thirteen different film festivals including the LA Film Festival where it made its North American premiere in 2018.
 The film won Best Animation VR Experience at the 2018 Raindance Film Festival and received nomination for Best Virtual Reality Production at the 46th Annual Annie Awards.

 On December 19, 2017, NBC announced that Legend had been cast in the title role in the live concert production of Jesus Christ Superstar at the Marcy Avenue Armory in Williamsburg, Brooklyn.
 The production was broadcast live on NBC television on April 1, 2018 (the date of Easter Sunday that year in Western Christianity).
 On May 8, 2018, Google chose Legend as one of the six new Google Assistant voices.

 Legend was one of the few celebrities to appear and speak out in the Lifetime documentary Surviving R. Kelly.
 The six-part docuseries details sex abuse allegations spread over four decades against acclaimed R&B singer R. Kelly.
 It focuses on women who allege that the musician and record producer used his status and influence to sexually and physically abuse women and young girls for decades.
 Legend lambasted R. Kelly during his interview in the final episode of the series, asserting that "R. Kelly has brought so much pain to so many people.
 Time's up for R. Kelly."